pcsm/test_double/README.md

 ## Substituting Multiple Types

 If you'd like to substitute multiple types at once, you can use the function-like macro.
-Note that this does not support changing the substituted name yet.
+Note that this does not support providing an alternate substituted name.

 ```rust
 test_doubles! {